PoliticalGraveyard.com

 Carlson, Camille O. — of Fairbanks, Fairbanks North Star Borough, Alaska.
 Republican.
 Delegate to Republican National Convention from Alaska, 2008.
 Female.
 Still living as of 2008.

 Carlson, Charles — of Buffalo, Erie County, N.Y.
-Socialist Labor candidate for New York state engineer and surveyor, 1926; Socialist Labor candidate for Lieutenant Governor of New York, 1930.
-Presumed deceased.
+Socialist.
+Socialist Labor candidate for judge of New York Court of Appeals, 1926; Socialist Labor candidate for Lieutenant Governor of New York, 1930.
 Burial location unknown.

 Carlson, Charles E. III — of Minneapolis, Hennepin County, Minn.
 Democrat.
 Delegate to Democratic National Convention from Minnesota, 2008.
 Still living as of 2008.